 b) if the SIP re-INVITE request contains an alert indication set to "true" and this is an authorised request for an MCData emergency alert as specified in clause 6.3.7.2.1, shall cache the information that the MCData user has sent an MCData emergency alert to the targeted user; and

-6) shall send a SIP re-INVITE invite towards the MCData user listed in the MIME resource-lists body of received SIP re-INVITE request as specified in clause 6.3.7.1.21.
+6) shall execute the procedure in clause 6.3.7.1.21 in order to send a SIP re-INVITE request towards the MCData user listed in the MIME resource-lists body of received SIP re-INVITE request.

-Upon receiving a SIP 200 (OK) response for the SIP re-INVITE request and if the SIP response has not yet been sent to the inviting MCData client, the controlling MCData function:
+Upon receiving a SIP 200 (OK) response for the sent SIP re-INVITE request and if a SIP response has not yet been sent to the inviting MCData client, the controlling MCData function:

-1) shall generate a SIP 200 (OK) response to the SIP re-INVITE request by performing the steps for SIP 200 (OK) response generation described in clause 9.2.3.4.4;
+1) shall invoke the procedure in clause 6.3.7.1.23 with the received indication of the applicable MCData subservice, in order to generate a SIP 200 (OK) response to the received SIP re-INVITE request;

-2) shall include in the SIP 200 (OK) response an SDP answer to the SDP offer in the incoming SIP re-INVITE request containing the current parameters used by the existing session;

-3) if the received SIP re-INVITE request contains an alert indication set to a value of "true" and this is an unauthorised request for an MCData emergency alert as specified in clause 6.3.7.2.1, shall include in the SIP 200 (OK) response the warning text set to "149 SIP INFO request pending" in a Warning header field as specified in clause 4.9.
+2) if the received SIP re-INVITE request contains an alert indication set to a value of "true" and this is an unauthorised request for an MCData emergency alert as specified in clause 6.3.7.2.1, shall include in the SIP 200 (OK) response the warning text set to "149 SIP INFO request pending" in a Warning header field as specified in clause 4.9; and

 NOTE: When a SIP 200 (OK) response sent to the originator as a response to a SIP INVITE or a SIP re-INVITE request that contained authorised request(s) for an MCData emergency one-to-one communication and optionally an MCData emergency alert, the originator will consider a SIP 200 (OK) response populated in this manner as confirmation that its request(s) for an upgrade to an MCData emergency one-to-one communication and optionally an MCData emergency alert were accepted by the controlling function.

-4) shall interact with the media plane as specified in 3GPP TS 24.582 [15]; and

-5) shall send the SIP 200 (OK) response towards the inviting MCData client according to 3GPP TS 24.229 [5].
+3) shall send the generated SIP 200 (OK) response towards the inviting MCData client according to 3GPP TS 24.229 [5].

 Upon receiving a SIP ACK to the SIP 200 (OK) response sent towards the inviting MCData client, and the SIP 200 (OK) response was sent with the warning text set to "149 SIP INFO request pending" in a Warning header field as specified in clause 4.9, the controlling MCData function shall follow the procedures in clause 6.3.7.1.10.